Stock market today: Wall Street rallies on Election Day as economy remains solid

 NEW YORK (AP) — U.S. stocks are rallying Tuesday as voters head to the polls on the last day of the presidential election and as more data piles up showing the economy remains solid.

-The S&P 500 was up 1% in midday trading, rising closer to its record set last month.
-The Dow Jones Industrial Average was up 334 points, or 0.8%, as of 11:35 a.m.
-Eastern time, while the Nasdaq composite was 1.3% higher.
+The S&P 500 was up 1% in afternoon trading, rising closer to its record set last month.
+The Dow Jones Industrial Average was up 356 points, or 0.9%, as of 1:56 p.m.
+Eastern time, while the Nasdaq composite was 1.2% higher.

 Treasury yields also rallied after a report showed growth for retailers, transportation companies and other businesses in the U.S. services industries accelerated last month.
 That was despite economists' expectations for a slowdown, and the Institute for Supply Management said it was the strongest growth since July 2022.